iCHOPPERi/reGS/README.md

 2. Open Visual Studio.
 3. On the starting screen, click "Clone or check out code".
 4. Enter `https://github.com/ScriptedSnark/reGS.git` and press the Clone button.
 Wait for the process to finish.
-5. You can build the workspace using Build→Build All.
+5. Change Debug to Release (debug build currently doesn't work).
+You can build the workspace using Build→Build All.
 If you want to build only engine or something else, right click on wanted project (for example, `launcher`) and select Build.